Ruslan Alekhno: Personal life

 Ruslan Alekhno was in a relationship with actress Irina Medvedeva between 2004 and 2011, being married 2009–2011.
 In 2016, Ruslan married again.
 His second wife is Yulia Alekhno.
-In 2017-03-31 a daughter Varvara was born from this marriage.
+On 2017-03-31 a daughter Varvara was born from this marriage.

 Alekhno is an Eastern Orthodox believer.
 He prays every day and vows to go to mass every single Sunday.

 Although he was initially reluctant to speak about the 2020-2021 Belarusian protests, Alekhno later took part in the anti-protest song "Lyubimuyu ne otdayut".
 He however refused to reveal on whom he had voted during the 2020 Belarusian presidential election.
 Alekhno is considered to be part of the inner circle of Alexander Lukashenko and was seen celebrating New Year's Eve with him in 2020.
 Alekhno criticised artists withdrawing from and boycotting the 2021 Slavianski Bazaar.